Azure/azure-quickstart-templates/301-aks-private-endpoint-firewall/README.md

 - Azure Private Link endpoint for AKS
 - Linux VM with private IP
 - Azure Firewall
-  - Inbound DNAT rule to allow access to the Linux VM from the internet on port 22
+  - Inbound Destination NAT (DNAT) rule to allow access to the Linux VM from the internet on port 22
 - Azure Monitor workspace for AKS container insights data

 ### Prerequisites
 - Ensure the user or service principal deploying the solution has at least Contributor rights to the Azure subscription.
-This is because during the AKS cluster creation a new resource group named 'MC_<resource group name>_<cluster name>_<deployment region>'
+During the AKS cluster creation a new resource group named 'MC_<resource group name>_<cluster name>_<deployment region>' is created which contains the private DNS zone and A record for the cluster.
+The final stage of the solution links this DNS zone to the hub virtual network, allowing the VM to resolve the cluster IP address.
+In order to link the DNS zone to the virtual network, Contributor permissions are required to the DNS zone resource.
 - Create an AAD group to use for RBAC admin access to the AKS cluster `$ az ad group create --display-name <new group name> --mail-nickname <new group name> --output json`
 - Add your AAD identity as a member of this group